 The bill amends sections 955.201 and 5747.113 of the Revised Code and enacts section 955.202 to create a new income tax refund designation aimed at assisting low-income individuals with the spaying and neutering of their pets.
-It establishes the "Ohio pet fund," which will be a nonprofit organization that provides financial assistance to eligible organizations involved in animal welfare, such as shelters and veterinary associations.
-The bill outlines the eligibility criteria for individuals seeking sterilization services, which include income limits and participation in certain government assistance programs.
+It establishes the "Ohio pet fund," which is a nonprofit organization that will provide financial assistance to eligible organizations such as animal shelters and veterinary associations.
+The bill outlines the eligibility criteria for individuals seeking sterilization services, which includes income limits and participation in government assistance programs.
 Additionally, it specifies the procedures for applying for financial assistance and the disbursement of funds.

 Statutes affected: